codersforcauses/workshops/docs/2022-2023-summer/mvc-mvvm-architecture-and-communications.md

 ## Software Architecture
-The main idea behind implementing software architectural patterns is to address the principle of the *Seperation of Concerns*.
+The main idea behind implementing software architectural patterns is to address the principle of the *Separation of Concerns*.

-The goal of Seperation of Concerns is to establish a well-organised system, where each section has its own specific, designated role, allowing a project to be well managed and easier to grow.
+The goal of Separation of Concerns is to establish a well-organised system, where each section has its own specific, designated role, allowing a project to be well managed and easier to grow.

 Software architecture is the high-level structure of a software system, comprising the overall design of the system, the relationships between its components, and the principles that govern its design and evolution.
 Architecture is important because it provides a blueprint for the design and implementation of a software system, and defines the ways in which the system can be modified and extended over time.

 The architecture of a system is critical to the success of the software as it sets the foundations of the project, providing the basis to ensure quality and maintainability of the system.
 A well-designed architecture can make it easier to develop and test the system, and can help to ensure that it is flexible, **scalable**, and reliable.

-By seperating concerns, we can use different technologies for each section which will allow us to decide what stack to use during development.
+By separating concerns, we can use different technologies for each section which will allow us to decide what stack to use during development.
 These choices can optimise the performance, development, and testing of the system.

 ???+ warning "Beware!
 Poorly designed system inside!"
     ![bad-design](./images/building-falling.gif)